About

 Why

-Why choose a difficult unstable way of life when I could have taken a job and lived comfortably?
+Why choose a difficult and unstable way of life when I could have taken a job and lived comfortably?

 Why get into so many mediums, painting, woodworking and so on?